sonalranjit/sonalranjit/content/projects/rinex-reader.md

 ![](/images/figure_2.png)

 Looking at the above figure there is quite a noticeable discrepancy in the GDOP of the solution for a period of time around the 500th epoch.
-This spike in the GDOP value although does not correlate with teh discrepancy illustrated in the figure with the coordiante difference.
+This spike in the GDOP value although does not correlate with teh discrepancy illustrated in the figure with the coordinate difference.
 For the rest of the solution the GDOP seems to have a reasonably low and workable value.
 The average GDOP for the timeline of the observation file was 2.76.
-Which is quite goood but looking at the GDOP plots it still doesn't provide insight on the deviation of the final coordinates.
+Which is quite good but looking at the GDOP plots it still doesn't provide insight on the deviation of the final coordinates.

 ![](/images/figure_7.png)